backstage/backstage/docs/integrations/bitbucket/discovery.md

 account and register entities matching the configured path.
 This can be useful as an alternative to static locations or manually adding things to the catalog.

-> Note: The Bitbucket Discovery Processor currently only supports a self-hosted
-> Bitbucket Server, and not the hosted Bitbucket Cloud product.
+## Self-hosted Bitbucket Server

-To use the discovery processor, you'll need a Bitbucket integration [set up](locations.md) with a `BITBUCKET_TOKEN` and a `BITBUCKET_API_BASE_URL`.
-Then you can add a location target to the catalog configuration:
+To use the discovery processor with a self-hosted Bitbucket Server, you'll need a Bitbucket integration [set up](locations.md) with a `BITBUCKET_TOKEN` and a `BITBUCKET_API_BASE_URL`.
+Then you can add a location target to the catalog
+configuration:

 ```yaml
 catalog: